Early access policy

-Early access programs are closed in geographies where avapritinib is commercially available and/or approved for use.
-In certain other geographies, we support a limited number of early access programs.
-We recommend physicians contact email@example.com prior to submitting a request, so we may provide information on national and local laws, health authority requirements, and additional considerations including whether we have sufficient resources available to fulfill requests, after ensuring adequate supply for clinical trials and other supporting work required for regulatory processes.
+In certain geographies, we support a limited number of early access programs for avapritinib.
+We recommend physicians contact firstname.lastname@example.org prior to submitting a request, so we may review it along with national and local laws, health authority requirements, and additional considerations including whether we have sufficient resources available to fulfill requests, after ensuring adequate supply for clinical trials and other supporting work required for regulatory processes.

 Other agents in development:

-Currently, requests for early access to our other investigational medicines are not able to be evaluated and fulfilled, as these programs do not currently meet the criteria noted above, or the criteria established by our partners.
+Currently, requests for early access to our other investigational medicines are not able to be evaluated and fulfilled, as these programs do not currently meet the criteria noted above.

 Requesting Early Access

 Only a qualified physician who agrees to directly supervise treatment of the patient may submit an early access request.
 Patients interested in seeking early use of avapritinib or pralsetinib should talk to their physician about their treatment options.
 Physician requests and inquiries regarding early access can be submitted to email@example.com.
 We typically respond to initial inquiries within three business days or less.

 Acknowledgement of a request does not guarantee that access to the investigational medicine will be provided.
 Medical professionals at Blueprint Medicines will review each request in accordance with our policy and the program eligibility requirements.

 You can learn more about our ongoing clinical trials on our website at www.blueprintmedicines.com/pipeline/clinical-trials, or by searching for “Blueprint Medicines” or the name of the investigational medicine on www.clinicaltrials.gov.